tilalis/discrepancy-finder/README.md

 * for now, discrepancy_type is defined as a string, but it can be changed to an enum when implementing the logic for Task 2 (I am assuming the for the moment I don't know possible discrepancy types)
-* location is a named tuple called DiscrepancyLocation in the format (row, column)
+* location is a string, redefined as `DiscrepancyLocation` by typing.NewType for typechecking purposes

 ## Creating configuration